 This is why condensation on windows is more common in the colder months.

 If moisture is left to gather, it’s going to start getting mouldy.

-If you find droplets gathering regularly, there are a few steps you can take in the short term.
+If you find droplets gathering regularly, there are a few steps you can take to reduce condensation in the home in the short term.

 Then, when you’ve finished, keep the door closed and the extractor fan on until its work is done.

 If you’re getting a lot of condensation localised in one spot, you could get a dehumidifier.

 This’ll collect moisture and dry out the air.
 This isn’t really a long-term solution, though.

 Dehumidifiers tend to be bulky and use a lot of energy.

 Like so many things, prevention is better than cure in condensation’s case.